curroramos/DRONING/README.md

 [![Autonomous Racing Drone Demo](https://img.youtube.com/vi/your_video_id/0.jpg)](https://www.youtube.com/watch?v=your_video_id)

 In this video, you will see the drone showcasing its autonomous gate detection and navigation using vision-based systems.
 It provides a visual overview of the project's progress and highlights the successful implementation of the control, perception, and simulation components.

+## Maintenance and Operation Manual

+For detailed instructions on the maintenance and operation of the autonomous racing drone, please refer to the [Maintenance and Operation Manual](./Maintenance%20and%20Operation%20Manual.md).
+The manual provides essential guidelines, procedures, and best practices to ensure the optimal performance, longevity, and safety of the drone.
+It covers hardware maintenance, software updates, calibration procedures, flight operations, data management, safety guidelines, and troubleshooting.

 ## Authorship:
    - Project Manager: Francisco Ramos